Fall Foliage Vacations: The Best Places to Travel in the U.S.

 Vermont

 Vermont is practically synonymous with fall foliage.
-The whole state turns into a picturesque scene that draws international attention for its beautiful leaves!
-Our favorite Vermont towns to visit for fall foliage are Burlington and Stowe.
-Both have amazing hotels like the Hotel Vermont in Burlington, and Outbound Hotel in Stowe, providing a great home base for your exploration.
-Plus, you can take advantage of their world-class dining + beverage options, from Honey Road in Burlington or The Alchemist Brewery in Stowe.
-And of course, there’s no shortage of amazing apple orchards, hiking, and cozy activities to complete your fall getaway.
+The whole state turns into a picturesque scene that draws international attention for its leaves.
+Our favorite Vermont towns for foliage are Burlington and Stowe.
+Both have wonderful hotels, like Hotel Vermont in Burlington and Outbound Hotel in Stowe, that make a great home base for exploring.
+You can also take advantage of world-class dining and drinks, from Honey Road in Burlington to The Alchemist Brewery in Stowe.
+And of course, there is no shortage of apple orchards, hiking, and cozy activities to round out your fall getaway.

-When to visit: Late September through early October is the best time to see peak foliage in Vermont.
+When to visit: Late September through early October is usually the best window for peak foliage in Vermont.

 Western Massachusetts

-Western Massachusetts is home to the Berkshires, a cultural hub with small towns, mountain views, and vibrant foliage.
-Fall here is not just about the colors, but also about pairing them with local arts, theater, and farm-to-table dining.
-Lenox, Stockbridge, and Great Barrington all make perfect bases for exploring, but you can’t go wrong with any towns in Western Mass!
-Our favorite places to stay in Western Mass include Tourists for a laid back atmosphere, or Miraval Berkshires for a more luxurious and wellness-focused stay.
-Be sure to check out some of the amazing arts + culture in the region, like Mass MoCA and the Norman Rockwell Museum.
+Western Massachusetts is home to the Berkshires, a cultural hub of small towns, mountain views, and vibrant foliage.
+Fall here is not just about the colors.
+It is about pairing them with local arts, theater, and farm-to-table dining.
+Lenox, North Adams, Amherst, and Great Barrington all make perfect bases for exploring, though you really cannot go wrong with any town in Western Mass.
+Our favorite places to stay include Tourists for a laid-back atmosphere or Miraval Berkshires for a more luxurious, wellness-focused stay.
+Be sure to check out the arts and culture in the region, like Mass MoCA and the Norman Rockwell Museum.

 When to visit: Peak foliage typically arrives in late September through early October.

-How to get there: From Boston, Western Mass towns are a two-hour drive west.
-You can also fly into Albany, New York, which is less than an hour away from many Berkshire towns!
+How to get there: From Boston, Western Mass towns are about a two-hour drive west.
+You can also fly into Albany, New York, which is less than an hour from many Berkshire towns.

 Finger Lakes and Ithaca, New York

-The Finger Lakes region is known for its vineyards, gorges, and waterfalls, and in the fall it becomes even more stunning as the landscape shifts to shades of red, orange, and yellow.
-Ithaca, at the southern tip of Cayuga Lake, is our favorite home base to explore the region.
-The city has a vibrant food scene including Moosewood Kitchen, great hotels like the Argos Inn, and some amazing hikes in nearby state parks like Taughannock Falls and Watkins Glen.
-You won’t have to drive far to see some incredible colors!
+The Finger Lakes region is known for its vineyards, gorges, and waterfalls, and in the fall it becomes even more stunning as the landscape shifts to red, orange, and yellow.
+Ithaca, at the southern tip of Cayuga Lake, is our favorite home base for the region.
+The city has a vibrant food scene including Moosewood Restaurant, lovely hotels like the Argos Inn, and incredible hikes in nearby state parks like Taughannock Falls and Watkins Glen.
+You will not have to drive far to see some unbelievable color.

 When to visit: The Finger Lakes usually peak in early to mid October.